jnblanchard/speedalong_pageview/README.md

-# SlidingPageView: An implicit scrollbar for PageView
+# SlidingPageView: Implicit Scrollbar for PageView
 ![](https://static.wixstatic.com/media/8e69fb_94f12bd5464341d19c1dad243819f7d8~mv2.gif)

 ## Overview
 This is a [contest](https://flutter.dev/create) submission.

 There are over 5 million mobile apps.
-Developers thrive in brevity, a place where programmers can bring ideas to life quickly.
-Expressive widgets enticed me into working with Flutter because they're fun.
+Developers thrive in brevity; a place where programmers can bring ideas to life quickly.
+Widgets enticed me into working with Flutter because they're fun and expressive.

-I created an expressive stateful widget that parents a PageView.
+I created a stateful widget that parents a PageView.
 On this widget is a scrollbar that can be moved around to jump pages.

 The scrollbar can be tapped to quickly jump to an associated page.
 Along the greater body, the user can (slowly) turn pages sequentially.
 The right bar is scrollable and flips pages quickly.
 There exists an enlarged hit-box for reaching the first and last page, but pages from (pages.length-2) are jumped to by tapping the appropriate pigeon-holed location.
 SlidingPageView is a stack with a PageView on the bottom, a Container (slider) that animates y-direction, and a GestureDetector that is (width of the screen / 8) wide and the height of the screen.

 The implicit scrollbar eliminates cartesian confusion.
-And SlidingPageView like many other widgets in the catalog provide a common interface for cross-platform apps.
+SlidingPageView was built to be a commonly used interface for all platforms, devices, and orientations.

 ## Build
 To create a SlidingPageView, provide a list of pages.
 No animation, or page controllers needed.
 Instead that stuff is handled by the widget.